camueller/SmartApplianceEnabler/doc/EVCharger_EN.md

 2021-05-03 12:55:05,772 DEBUG: Executing SoC script: /opt/sae/soc/soc.sh
 2021-05-03 12:55:58,372 DEBUG: SoC: 98.0
 ```
-The calculated SOC is 99%, the value returned by the SOC script is 98%.
+The calculated SOC is 99%, the value returned by the [automated reading of the SOC](soc/SOC_EN.md) is 98%.
 The charging loss can be calculated from this: 23% in this phase of charging:
 ```
 2021-05-03 12:55:58,436 DEBUG: charge loss calculation: chargeLoss=23% socCurrent=98% socLastRetrieval=90% batteryCapacity=36000Wh energyMeteredSinceLastSocScriptExecution=3552Wh energyReceivedByEv=2880Wh
 ```